 Surprise that there are two kitchens.

 In 1947, a group of citizens formed and supported the Woodstock Players.
-For several years the Players, provided acting experience for students graduating from the Goodman School.
+For several years the Players provided an acting experience for students graduating from the Goodman School.
 Now-famous personalities Paul Newman, Tom Bosley, Betsy Palmer, Geraldine Page, Shelley Berman and Lois Nettleton were among the more notable personalities.”

 Acting companies still perform here today and the Woodstock Opera House is a fully modern theater that kept its historical character.

-I’ll be going to Woodstock and visiting some of the Groundhog Day movie sites like Tip Top Cafe and Neds Corner where Phil kept stepping in the puddle, and of course to see the house when the weather is nice.
-Meantime, take a walk down memory lane with some of the suicide scenes from the film.
+I may be going to Woodstock and visiting some of the Groundhog Day movie sites like Tip Top Cafe and Neds Corner where Phil kept stepping in the puddle, and of course to see the house when the weather is nice.

 Zillow and Trulia as above.